The WEF's Objectives:

 Future Events

-Global Issues in Nuclear New Build, Safety, Regulation & Insurance - No.9 (NRI closed webinar)
+Global Issues in Nuclear New Build, Safety, Regulation & Insurance - No.10 (NRI webinar)

 Annual post-COP Review of International Climate Risk, Resilience & Response